Onemanwolf/gRPC_WebApi_Kafka/Labs/Sessions/Create-WebApi.md

 ![Architecture](./images/architecturegrpc.png)

-At the end, you have a web API that can manage "to-do" items stored in a database.
+At the end, you have a web API that can manage "order" items stored in a Kafka.

 - From the File menu, select New > Project.
 - Enter Web API in the search box.